 It was the first solid-body guitar, and it changed music in unbelievable ways.
 In the 1960s, the rock world embraced and adored his instrument.
 By then, Paul had teamed up with the guitar manufacturer Gibson, which had hired him to design a Les Paul guitar.
-Musicians such as Keith Richards, Eric Clapton and Paul McCartney all used the guitar.
-Since its debut in 1952 the Gibson Les Paul was been one of the steadiest-selling guitars made.
+Paul had approached Gibson in 1941, but it took 10 years, and Leo Fender introducing his solid body guitar for Gibson, for the company to develop what is now known as the Gibson Les Paul.

 Paul's commitment to his music was such that in 1948 a car accident left him with a shattered right elbow.
 Faced with doctors setting the arm in a position that wouldn't again be movable, Paul, ever mindful of his career, asked that it be set at a slight angle so he could still play guitar.

 Paul's influence on the music world extended far beyond the guitar.
-With the encouragement of Bing Crosby, whom Paul had toured with, Paul built a recording studio in his garage in his Los Angeles home in 1945.
+With the encouragement of Bing Crosby, with whom Paul had performed and recorded, Paul built a recording studio in his garage in his Los Angeles home in 1945.

 There, Paul experimented with a number of different recording techniques.
 His breakthrough came in 1948 with a recording of the song "Lover," which utilized a variety of tracks and introduced his multiple new recording techniques.
 It wasn't long before Paul was creating 24-track recordings and producing hits like "How High the Moon" and "The World Is Waiting for Sunrise."